 When you think of Strudel, you probably automatically picture a sweet apple strudel.
 Am I right?
-Well in Central Europe they make some great savory ones also.
+Well in Central Europe they make some great savoury ones too!
 You can find some pumpkin, spinach, sauerkraut and more strudel types here and there.
-The one here is a simple cabbage and smoked bacon bits one, served with a delicious homemade horseradish-dill sauce.
+This German Cabbage Roll is a simple braised cabbage and smoked bacon bits, served with a delicious homemade horseradish-dill sauce.

-The original dough to cover Strudel is usually a thin and elastic puffy dough, but for this recipe I’ve used stacked phyllo sheets with a light spray of olive oil in between the sheets.
-I like the flakiness of the phyllo, plus it contain way less butter than the flaky puff dough.
-The only thing with phyllo is to make sure you to overlap the sheets so the liquid don’t escape from the strudel.
-Also when you cook with it, better add the strudel on the bottom level of the oven, than the bottom part can cook at the same pace than the top.
+The original dough to cover Strudel is usually a thin and elastic puffy dough.
+Although, for this recipe, I’ve used stacked phyllo sheets with a light spray of olive oil in between the sheets.
+I like the flakiness of the phyllo, plus it contains way less butter than the flaky puff dough.
+The only thing with phyllo is to make sure you overlap the sheets so the liquid don’t escape from the strudel.
+Also, when in the oven, better add the strudel on the bottom level, to prevent burning the top.

 To accompany the KrautStrudel is a great and healthy dip; a horseradish-dill sauce.
-The original sauce is made with sour cream, which is kind of impossible to find where I live, so I’ve exchanged it for a natural greek yogurt.
+The original sauce is made with sour cream, which is kind of impossible to find where I live, so I’ve exchanged it for a natural greek yogurt but it could be creme fraiche also.
 The resulting sauce is just sublime and accompany to perfection this KrautStrudel.
 The horseradish give a welcomed spicy kick to the whole meal.

 So let’s roll this Strudel up!